llmiranda/PyPost/README.md

 * Post the downloaded photos on instagram.

 UNTIL NOW
-The project can access the email, save the anex, move anex to a specif path and find the instragam of that person.
+The project can access the email, save the anex, move anex to a specif path, find the instagram profile from a Google Sheet, post the photo, delete the image and delete the email.

 ----------------------------------------------------------------------------------------------
 --------------------------------Configuration steps-------------------------------------------